ucla-biostat-218/ucla-biostat-218.github.io/syllabus/syllabus.md

 ### Data Analysis Project

 Students are expected to perform an original observational health data science analysis project during this course and present their theoretical or empirical findings in a mini-seminar series (approximately 15-20 mins per student) during Finals week.
 Additionally, a written report of your work (max.
-10 typed pages) is due on [add date] by 5PM via email (PDF).
+5 typed pages) is due on March 21, 2025 by 5PM via email (PDF).
 Students are responsible for finding an appropriate health domain and designing their study.
 One page project proposals are due
-[add date] by 5PM via email (PDF).
+February 28, 2025 by 5PM via email (PDF).
 Students should plan on attending several Biostatistics (Wednesdays at 3:30PM) and Bioinformatics (Mondays at 11:00AM) department seminars to get a feeling for the appropriate format.

 ### Grading